 Fannie Mae works with suppliers to deliver products, services, and expertise that can be counted on in all markets, at all times.
 At Fannie Mae, we foster relationships with suppliers of integrity, with proven business practices, who provide our company with quality products and services for excellent value.
 We have a long-standing commitment to diversity and an active program for the inclusion of women, minorities, and individuals with disabilities, as well as women-, minority-, and disabled-owned businesses.

 Our dedicated, full-time ESG team focuses on further developing and implementing the company’s ESG strategy, including identifying opportunities to increase the company’s positive environmental and social impact and to report externally on this impact.
+As part of our commitment to transparent, consistent disclosure of relevant data, we provide ESG information in a variety of reports here.
+In addition, investors can obtain certain Fannie Mae securities data through transparent information and tools, such as Data Dynamics®.
+Investors can view historical loan performance, issuance profiles, and monthly performance, including:

 Risk management is fundamentally part of our core business model and a primary consideration in our business decisions.
 Our Board of Directors and management-level risk committees are integral to our risk mitigation program.
 We manage risk by using the financial services industry standard “three lines of defense” structure: risk ownership and management, risk oversight, and risk assurance.
 Our Business Units and Operations, Enterprise Risk Management, Compliance & Ethics, Support Functions such as Finance and Human Resources, and Internal Audit units support these lines of defense.
 All our risk-oriented activities are based on principles set forth by the Committee of Sponsoring Organizations of the Treadway Commission’s Enterprise Risk Management (“ERM”): Integrating with Strategy and Performance framework.